 What Benefits Does Leaders Club Unlimited Have Over Leaders Club Access Membership?

 The first benefit Unlimited offers is the complimentary one-way airport transfers.
 This really is only a bonus if you travel to Leading Hotels of the World in major cities, but the saving can add up if you travel often.
 The 30 cities included are Amsterdam, Bangkok, Barcelona, Berlin, Boston, Frankfurt, Istanbul, Honolulu, Houston, Las Vegas, London, Madrid, Miami, Milan, Montreal, Moscow, Munich, New York, Paris, Philadelphia, Rio de Janeiro, Rome, San Francisco, Sao Paulo, Shanghai, Singapore, Toronto, Vienna, Washington D.C., Zurich.
-I would estimate the saving here is anywhere between around €10-15 EUR in a small city like Milan to around £90 GBP in larger cities like London (see my article on the comparing airport transfer prices).
+I would estimate the saving here is anywhere between around €10-15 EUR in a small city like Milan to around £90 GBP in larger cities like London.

 The second benefit is the standard plus membership of Priority Pass worth £159 GBP, which gives you 10 complimentary lounge accesses per anum and then a price of £15 GBP per visit.
 You may well get a Priority Pass membership with a credit card like Amex Platinum, but if you don’t, this is a useful benefit.

 The fourth benefit is the priority one level upgrade.
 If you are traveling in high season, you have no guarantee of being given this benefit, but out of high season, this is virtually guaranteed, and at the Leading Hotels that we stay in, this saves us around €100 – €150 EUR per night.

 The fifth benefit for me is the welcome gift on the first night.
 For example, you get €85 EUR to spend in the bar and restaurant at the Metropole Monte Carlo or a complimentary tea and cake for 2 in the Hermitage Monaco (again worth a similar amount).
 This is a really nice addition.